-Tables 10 and 11 explore the potential bias due to inter-ethnic interactions.
-In particular, Table 10 accounts for the potential interaction between an ethnic group and neighboring ethnicities as reflected by geographical proximity.
+Tables E.12 and E.14 explore the potential bias due to inter-ethnic interactions.
+In particular, Table E.12 accounts for the potential interaction between an ethnic group and neighboring ethnicities as reflected by geographical proximity.
 Reassuringly, the inclusion of migratory distances to various sets of neighboring ethnicities does not affect the qualitatively nature of the results.
-Additionally, Table 11 explores the effect of potential inter-ethnic interactions at a global scale.
+Additionally, Table E.14 explores the effect of potential inter-ethnic interactions at a global scale.
 It accounts for the centrality of an ethnicity in the global potential network generated by the minimum spanning tree based on the migratory paths among ethnicities, which should reflect the underlying information and trade networks among ethnic groups.
-The results suggest that the centrality of an ethnic group in this global migra-
+The results suggest that the centrality of an ethnic group in this global migratory network does not affect the qualitative results.
+Thus, intra-ethnic diversity remains positively and statistically associated with economic specialization.
+Moreover, these results provide additional supporting evidence that the migratory distance from East Africa may indeed satisfy the exclusion restriction.

-Table 10: Predicted Intra-Ethnic Diversity and Economic Specialization Robustness to Distances to Other Ethnicities
+Table E.13: Robustness to Distances to Other Ethnicities

-Econon nic Specia alization
+Econom ic Specia lization

 (1) (2) (3) (4) (5)

-Predicted Intra-Ethnic Diversity 0.57 (0.17) 0.63 (0.17) 0.64 (0.17) 0.66 (0.17) 0.70 (0.17)
+Predicted Intra-Ethnic Diversity 0.57 0.61 0.54 0.59 0.65

+(0.25) (0.25) (0.25) (0.25) (0.29)

-Pre-Industrial Distance to Closest 5 Ethnicities 0.13 (0.04)
+Pre-Industrial Distance to Ethnicities within 1 weeks -0.10

+(0.05)

-Pre-Industrial Distance to Closest 10 Ethnicities 0.12 (0.04)
+Pre-Industrial Distance to Ethnicities within 2 weeks 0.03

+(0.06)

-Pre-Industrial Distance to Closest 25 Ethnicities 0.12 (0.04)
+Pre-Industrial Distance to Ethnicities within 5 weeks 0.15

+(0.07)

-Pre-Industrial Distance to Closest 50 Ethnicities 0.13 (0.04)
+Pre-Industrial Distance to Ethnicities within 10 weeks 0.19

+(0.12)

 Main Controls Yes Yes Yes Yes Yes

 Additional Controls Yes Yes Yes Yes Yes

 Continental FE Yes Yes Yes Yes Yes

-Adjusted- R^2 0.33 0.34 0.34 0.33 0.33
+Adjusted- R^2 0.33 0.34 0.33 0.34 0.34

-Observations 930 930 930 930 930
+Observations 932 932 932 932 932

-Notes: This table shows the robustness of the positive statistically and economically significant association between intra-ethnic diversity and economic specialization to its pre-industrial distance to other ethnicities.
-Standardized coefficients.
-Heteroskedasticity robust standard error estimates clustered at the language phylum level are reported in parentheses; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.
+Notes: Standardized coefficients.
+Bootstrapped standard error estimates are reported in parentheses; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.